apache/cloudstack-documentation/source/adminguide/networking/additional_networking_features.rst

 ======

 -  The cloudstack-agent package will install the qemu script in the /etc/libvirt/hooks directory of Libvirt.
--  The documentation page: https://libvirt.org/hooks.html#arguments describes the arguments that can be passed to the qemu script.
+-  The Libvirt documentation page `arguments`_ describes the arguments that can be passed to the qemu script.
 -  The input arguments are:

     #.
 Name of the object involved in the operation, or '-' if there is none.
 For example, the name of a guest being started.